haacked/haacked.com/_posts/2019/2019-03-27-nuget-package-signing.markdown

 > Very few people will sign their packages.

-So, did this pan out?
-I decided to investigate.
 I wrote a .NET Core console app that scrapes the top community packages from the [nuget.org stats page](https://www.nuget.org/stats/packages) checks each one for an author signature.

 In the case where there were multiple packages with the same prefix (such as the bajillion `xunit.*` packages) I just grouped them and took the first one.
 Here's a screenshot of the end result of running this code against the top 100 packages.
 Because of the grouping, it's only checking 52 unique package groups.